PREPARING YOUR PAPER

 Authors will be invited to join a Dropbox folder named with the primary author’s last name and shared only with the editing team.
 You will submit your manuscript and receive the marked up document for review using the Dropbox folder.

-- Microsoft Word document with the text of your paper only (no images), which adheres to 2018 JAIC Style Guide and these OSG Postprint guidelines
+- Microsoft Word document with the text of your paper only (no images), which adheres to 2018 JAIC Style Guide and the guidelines listed on this site

 - Separate image files for each figure in your paper, named using the convention: Smith_fig7.jpg.